cirosantilli/stack-overflow-vote-fraud-script/puppets.md

         /* This one shold be searched for in titles. */ OR p.Body LIKE '%I_m wondering if%'
         OR p.Body LIKE '%I wonder if%'
+        OR p.Body LIKE '%I have no idea how to do that%'

 -   Meaningless title keywords: <http://data.stackexchange.com/stackoverflow/query/edit/404116>